BCTL-Bordet/ILC-Spatial-Transcriptomics/README.md

 ### **input_data**
 Contains:
-- TME-based subtype-related gene signatures used for RNA-seq data classification.
+- TME-based subtype-related gene signatures used for RNA-seq data classification and a subset of the dataset to allow users to directly test and explore the classifier functionality.

 ---